bigsql/hive_fdw/README.md

 ## Prepare the Environment ##

-The Hadoop FDW needs two environment variables set for the PostgreSQL
+The Hadoop FDW needs the following environment variable set for the PostgreSQL
 server:

-- **PGHOME**

-    The parent of the PostgreSQL `lib` directory; typically this is the PostgreSQL root directory.

-- **HADOOP_JDBC_CLASSPATH**
+- **HADOOP_FDW_CLASSPATH**

-    The `CLASSPATH` referencing all the Hive client JAR files we identified previously.
+    The `CLASSPATH` referencing all the Hive client JAR files we identified previously and the hadoop_fdw.jar file which resides in the same directory as that of the PostgreSQL extension library files.

 We provide OS-specific examples for these variables below.